Connect with others who understand.

 Find Your Team

-Do you experience jaw pain with spondylitis?
-What are your go-to tips for managing the pain?
-Share your tips in the comments below or by posting on MySpondylitisTeam.
+Do you experience jaw pain with nr-axSpA or ankylosing spondylitis?
+Have you found effective ways to manage the pain?
+Share your tips in the comments below or by posting on your Activities page.

 All updates must be accompanied by text or a picture.